 On the stairs, teurgoule, had to, cider, cheese and other Norman specialties will make your taste buds salivate.
 If you're good, maybe someone will whisper in your ear a few trade secrets.
 You will thus be able to pass on a pinch of this Norman heritage.

 If you like the literature, this anecdote should interest you: between 1907 and 1914, Marcel Proust stayed every summer at Cabourg.

 In the seaside resort, nods to the memory of Marcel Proust are scattered everywhere.
 There is a promenade but also a bedroom, Grand Hotel, which bear his name.
 A statue in his effigy sits in front of the Villa du Temps retrouvé and old manuscripts of the writer are visible inside.

 Science at the service of art

-On the other side of theestuary of the Dives, Houlgate, Roland Garros promenade will lead you in front of a magnificent panorama by the sea.
+On the other side of theestuary of the Dives in Houlgate, Roland Garros Promenade will lead you in front of a magnificent panorama by the sea.
 If this walk bears this name, it is indeed in homage to Roland Garros and his feat of 1912: reaching an altitude of 4 meters aboard a Blériot XI-960!